 Methods of Consumption and CBD Oil Uses

-CBD, cannabidiol, is a type of cannabinoid found in hemp and marijuana.
-It is non-psychoactive, meaning it doesn’t produce the “high” that THC, another cannabinoid found in marijuana does when taken medicinally or recreationally.
-CBD is currently being used widely as an effective treatment for chronic pain for patients with conditions such as joint pain, withdrawal symptoms, or cancer.
+CBD, cannabidiol, is a type of cannabinoid found in hemp and cannabis.
+It is non-psychoactive, meaning it doesn’t produce the ‘euphoric’ effects that THC, another cannabinoid found in cannabis does.
+CBD is currently being used in the FDA approved drug Epidolex to treat seizures in pediatric patients.

-In order to get the desired effects of these cannabinoids, users have multiple options for its delivery method.
-Topical ointments, transdermal patches, tinctures, edibles, nasal sprays, smoking, and vaporizing are all viable methods or products for delivering CBD into the body.
-However, there are pros and cons to each method, differing in the overall effectiveness and desired treatment result.
+In the rapidly expanding CBD market, consumers have a wide variety of methods and products for consuming it.
+Topical creams, transdermal patches, tinctures, edibles, nasal sprays, smoking, and vaporizing are all viable ways of delivering CBD into the body.
+However, there are pros and cons to each method, differing in the overall result desired by consumers.

 Cannabinoids are lipophilic molecules, meaning they are able to dissolve in fats, but not in water.
 Therefore, they are not readily absorbed by the body when eaten directly (Cherniakov 2017).
 Normally, CBD and THC are dissolved into fats that humans can digest such as seed oils.
-They can also be baked into foods that containing butter.
+They can also be baked into foods that contain butter.
 In this form they can be metabolized more readily by the body, but the absorption rate still only ranges from 6-15%.
 Another cause of this low absorption is due to what is known as the “first-pass metabolism”.
 Compounds that are digested by the stomach then pass through the liver before they enter the bloodstream.
 This contributes to their reduced effectiveness because enzymes in the liver breakdown a portion of cannabinoids before they are able to be absorbed by the body (Lodcki 2003).
 Many products contain emulsifying and absorption agents which serve to increase the bioavailability once ingested.
-When CBD and THC are consumed orally, it usually takes 1-2 hours before the consumer can feel the effects.
-However, it has a very long duration because the body processes it slowly.
-Oral usage of cannabinoids is effective for people looking for long-term effects and widespread pain.
+When CBD and THC are consumed orally, it usually takes 1-2 hours before they are fully released and spread throughout the body.
+This prolonged onset time is due to slow digestive system processes.

 Tinctures are alcohol based extractions of cannabinoids that can be consumed sublingually, meaning under the tongue (Notcutt 2004).
-Depending on the strength of the tincture, a few drops will allow absorption into the bloodstream with a faster, stronger onset than edibles.
+Depending on the dosage of the tincture, a few drops will allow for absorption into the bloodstream with a faster, stronger onset than edible products.
 The CBD absorbs directly into the capillaries and mucus membranes of the mouth, bypassing the first-pass liver metabolism.

-Topical products are popular in treating localized skin, muscle, or joint pain.
+Topical products are popular for localized application on skin, muscles, or joints.
 Transdermal patches, similar to those that deliver nicotine, are also available for very slow and controlled release of CBD.
 They are useful for maintaining stable amounts of CBD in the body for days at a time because of their slow and constant release method (Brooke 1997).
-All absorption methods work in similar ways by penetrating the surface skin and the muscles beneath.
+All absorption methods work in similar ways by penetrating the surface skin and muscles beneath.
 Because cannabinoids are fat soluble, they accumulate in the skin and surface tissues and do not have a strong ability to penetrate further.
 CBD is combined with penetration enhancers, such as ethosomes, to make these topical products more effective (up to about 45% absorption).
-Ethosomes allow medications to move between cells more readily by mimicking molecules that already exist in the body (Lodcki 2003).
+Ethosomes allow compounds to move between cells more readily by mimicking molecules that already exist in the body (Lodcki 2003).

 Currently there is very little research detailing the comparative efficacy of different cannabinoid delivery methods.
 Many of these studies were done in small mammals like mice, and have not gone into human trials yet.
 THC has been studied in much more detail, although in general, it is essentially absorbed the same way as CBD since they are molecularly and biologically similar.
-As the medicinal and recreational marijuana industries grow, more research will be conducted on CBD and its effectiveness in different modes of delivery.
+As the cannabis industry grows, more research will be conducted on CBD and its effectiveness in different modes of delivery.